 3. Call Your Customers

-Why don’t you call your customers?
+How about calling your customers and asking for feedback?
 If some services allow their robots to call people asking to rate their service, so can you.
-Besides, you can get additional comments to broaden feedback and get more than just simple answers like “I like it” or “I don’t like it”.
+Besides, you will receive additional comments to broaden feedback and get more than just simple answers such as “I like it” or “I don’t like it”.
 Your customer might even have some suggestions on upgrading your service, so why don’t you use such an opportunity?

-Create a script that will help you to talk to your customers and get the necessary information.
+Create a script that will help you get the necessary information from the client.
 Think about specific answers when the person is unsatisfied.
 The best tactic is to stay positive and offer your help to solve the issue.

 4. Offer to Fill Out a Questionnaire

-Questionnaires are the easiest way to get feedback.
-The questionnaire can be sent by email or offered to fill out a paper when contacting the company's office.
+Questionnaires are another way to get feedback.
+You can send the questionnaire to the customer’s email or offer to fill out a paper in case the client contacts the company's office.

-Do not bore the client, so do not ask a lot of questions.
-Stick to 3-5 questions and check that each one can be answered within one minute.
+Try not to bore people, so do not ask a lot of questions.
+Stick to 3-5 questions and check that each can be answered within one minute.

 5. Personal Meeting

-This option works best for B2B, and it is better to set up a personal meeting with those clients and partners with whom you have been working for a long time.
-Remember that the time and place of a personal meeting should be comfortable for your client.
+This option works best for B2B, and it is better to set up a personal meeting with those customers and partners with whom you have been working for a long time.
+Remember that the time and place of a personal meeting should be suitable for your client.

 Read more on this topic in our article “How to Get Customer Feedback: 4 Ways”.

 You and only you can decide how to receive feedback from your customers.
-Remember that it should be convenient for the client to contact you.
-And the feedback itself shouldn’t take a lot of time.
-The best option to save clients time and get some kind of “scale” it is better to place multiple choices in your feedback.
+Remember that it should be convenient for the client to contact you, and giving feedback itself shouldn’t take a lot of time.
+The best option to save customers’ time and get some ƒ scale is to place a questionnaire with multiple choices.

-Complaints must be responded fast, offering a solution.
-Do everything to ensure that the client is satisfied as a result.
+Complaints must be responded promptly with a solution offered.
+Do everything to ensure that the client is satisfied in the end.

 Recommendations and offers need to be checked for viability.
-Don’t forget to thank your client for spending time with you offering some solutions, and providing ideas.
+Don’t forget to thank your client for spending time sharing their experience and ideas for improvement.
 Lots of big companies build their business based on those ideas and achieve great success among people.

-And always thank the client for any feedback, in whatever form, and in whatever way he would leave it to you.
+And always thank the client for any feedback, in whatever form, and in whatever way they would leave it.
 After all, it's just good manners.